 Your professional development is our priority.
 As a graduate student, you can collaborate with faculty members on research projects, both through coursework and independent study.
 Through capstone projects, you can contribute new knowledge to your discipline and create solutions for issues that affect your professional communities.

-View our Around Campus calendar for a complete schedule of our Graduate Studies Webinars.
+View us in the APUS Trefry library to register for a complete schedule of our Graduate Studies Webinars.
 These offer professional development in areas such as grant writing, preparing for your practicum experience, managing conflict in the workplace, and conducting research.

 The university is a partner and major sponsor of the Policy Studies Organization (PSO), a Washington, D.C.-based publisher of academic journals and book series, sponsor of conferences, and producer of programs.
 You can attend and present at PSO conferences to engage in academic dialogue and network with colleagues in your field.
 In collaboration with PSO, the university publishes two peer-reviewed journals, the Internet Learning Journal and the Journal of Global Security and Intelligence Studies.